jt-lanl/cov-voc/README.md

 ## VFASTA

 for viewing fasta files; you can just look at subsets of sequences and/or subsets of sites

+## MATCHFASTA

+identifies sequences from a fasta file that matches a given pattern.

 ## COMMONTYPES